 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Okamura Corporation reported total greenhouse gas emissions of approximately 1,495,619,000 kg CO2e.
-This includes Scope 1 emissions of about 13,840,000 kg CO2e, Scope 2 emissions of approximately 14,583,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 1,487,247,000 kg CO2e.
-The company has set ambitious targets to reduce its carbon footprint, aiming for a 50% reduction in Scope 1 and Scope 2 emissions by fiscal 2030, compared to fiscal 2020 levels.
-Additionally, Okamura is committed to achieving virtually net-zero emissions across all scopes by 2050.
-For Scope 3 emissions, the target is a 25% reduction by fiscal 2031 from a fiscal 2021 baseline.
-Okamura's commitment to sustainability is further underscored by its alignment with the Science Based Targets initiative (SBTi), which validates its reduction targets as consistent with the necessary actions to limit global warming to 1.5°C. The company is actively working towards these goals, reflecting its dedication to addressing climate change and reducing its environmental impact.
+In 2023, Okamura Corporation reported total carbon emissions of approximately 1,495,619,000 kg CO2e.
+This figure includes Scope 1 emissions of about 14,035,000 kg CO2e, Scope 2 emissions of approximately 14,583,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 1,467,000,000 kg CO2e.
+The breakdown of Scope 3 emissions highlights major categories such as purchased goods and services (approximately 794,382,000 kg CO2e) and the use of sold products (about 540,922,000 kg CO2e).
+Comparatively, in 2022, Okamura's total emissions were about 1,554,075,000 kg CO2e, indicating a slight reduction in 2023.
+The company has set ambitious targets to further reduce its greenhouse gas emissions.
+Specifically, Okamura aims to achieve a 50% reduction in Scope 1 and Scope 2 emissions by fiscal 2030, using fiscal 2020 as the baseline.
+Additionally, they have committed to reducing absolute Scope 3 emissions by 25% by fiscal 2031, with a base year of fiscal 2021.
+Long-term commitments include achieving virtually net-zero emissions across all scopes by 2050.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Okamura's commitment to sustainable practices within the consumer durables sector.
+The company is actively working towards these goals, demonstrating a proactive approach to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents